MUCH COLDER, WET... AND TURNING WINDY!

 WEDNESDAY: W/SW 10-25 MPH

-TODAY: Periods of soaking rain.
-Thunder possible this afternoon.
-Much colder TEMPS: 50s, then falling into the 40s
+AFTERNOON: Periods of soaking rain.
+Thunder possible.
+Much colder TEMPS: Steady in the upper 40s to near 50°

 VETERANS DAY: Turning sunny.
 A bit blustery.
 HIGH: 43 LOW: 33